amazeeio/docs/local_docker_development/pygmy/help.md

 You should stop this service or Docker container first.

-## I get an error like `listen tcp 0.0.0.0:53: bind: address already in use` during start
+## I get an error like `listen tcp 0.0.0.0:53: bind: address already in use` during `pygmy up`

-If during the start of Docker containers you see an error like that:
+If during starting of `pygmy` you see an error like that:

         Error response from daemon: driver failed programming external connectivity on endpoint amazeeio-dnsmasq:
         Error starting userland proxy: listen tcp 0.0.0.0:53: bind: address already in use